OASES-project/CCL-results/report/CCL-DT4S-Final-Report.md

 | Aluminium | 69.0 | 136,000 | 2020 | [U.S. Geological Survey Jan 2021](https://pubs.usgs.gov/periodicals/mcs2021/mcs2021-bauxite-alumina.pdf), last accessed April 6, 2023 |
 | Iron | 665,633 | 1,630,000 | 2021 | [U.S. Geological Survey Jan 2022](https://pubs.usgs.gov/periodicals/mcs2022/mcs2022-iron-ore.pdf), last accessed April 6, 2023 |

 We performed a validation check on the production volumes covered by the ecoinvent database version 3.9.1 for copper, aluminium (bauxite measured as alumina), and iron ores.
 While the total fluxes of CO2 and CH4 were reasonable, the mining production volumes differ significantly from the reference data.
+We do not draw any specific conclusions from these disagreements, as production volumes in ecoinvent are currently only used to determine the relative share of different producers in regional commodity markets, and therefore are indicative of overall data quality but do not directly effect LCIA scores.

 <a id="other-mass-balance-efforts-with-ecoinvent"></a>
 ### Other mass balance efforts with ecoinvent

 We have been in contact with three other teams looking at improving mass balances in ecoinvent:

-* The ecoinvent technical team themselves, who are looking at mass balances in activity properties
+* The ecoinvent technical team themselves, who are looking at mass balances in the quantitative properties for each technosphere and elementary flow.
 * Maxime Agez and Han de Wachter from [Ciraig](https://ciraig.org/) in Montreal, who are using optimization to balance elementary flows across ecoinvent
 * Antoine Beylot and Stephanie Müller from [BRGM](https://www.brgm.fr/fr) who are looking at mass balances in metal co-production value chains.